When is Black Lightning season 4 on TV? Latest news on DC Comics drama

 There’s no confirmed date for when Black Lightning’s fourth season will arrive on Netflix, but the episodes are expected to appear in the springtime.

+In the US, the series returns to screens on 8th February on The CW.

-Earlier seasons have aired weekly on the streaming service, but Netflix dropped the third outing as a binge watch launch after all episodes had aired in the United States.
+Earlier seasons have aired weekly on Netflix in the UK, but the streaming service dropped the third outing as a binge watch launch after all episodes had aired in the United States.

 Given the lack of a confirmed date, it seems likely that the same approach will be taken with the fourth and final season, which would mean a Netflix release sometime around March/April 2021.